Towards Efficient Inference under Nonmonotone Missingness with General Imputation: Introduction

-\paragraph{Regression under blockwise missing data.} Some recent papers have studied (generalized) linear regression coefficients estimation and variable selection considering blockwise missing data \citep{kundu2019generalized, yu2020optimal, xue2021integrating, xue2021statistical, jin2023modular, song2024semi, li2024adaptive, diakite2025adapdiscom}.
-Based on some specific properties of normal equations or moment conditions of GLM, most of these methods are restricted to regression coefficient estimation and inference.
-In contrast, our work offers a flexible framework for estimating a much broader class of parameters, which is usually referred to as Z-estimation \citep{van2000asymptotic}.
-However, some of the ideas are related to our work.
-For example, the weighting strategy for each observed structure in \citet{li2024adaptive} is equivalent to its counterpart in \citet{zhao2025imputation, chen2025unified}.
-In addition, our \ibm(RAY) and \ibm(Adaptive) estimator resembles the multiple block imputation approach \citep{xue2021integrating} in that multiple imputations or projections can be applied to the same missingness pattern to improve statistical efficiency.
-More details can be found in Section \ref{subsec: adaptive-method}.
+\paragraph{Regression under nonmonotone missing data.} A parallel literature studies parametric or nonparametric regression and variable selection under nonmonotone missing data \citep{kundu2019generalized, yu2020optimal, xue2021integrating, xue2021statistical, jin2023modular, li2024adaptive, song2024semi, sell2024nonparametric, diakite2025adapdiscom}.
+Relying on specific structure of the normal equations or moment conditions, most of these methods are restricted to regression coefficients, whereas our framework targets the broader class of Z-estimation problems \citep{van2000asymptotic}.
+Some ideas are nonetheless related: the weighting strategy of \citet{li2024adaptive} matches its counterpart in the imputation-powered methods of \citet{chen2025unified, zhao2025imputation}, while our RAY and adaptive estimators are closer to the multiple block-imputation of \citet{xue2021integrating}, which applies several imputations to the same pattern to improve efficiency.